pastee/docs/source/includes/_users.md

 }
 ```

 This endpoint authenticates users for UserApplications, allowing further api functionality like listing pastes and submitting them while attaching them to the user's account.
-It also requires the usage of HTTPS, and won't work without it.

-You can also use the url `http://paste.ee/account/api/authorize/<application key>` to have the user generate a token themselves.
+You can also use the url `https://paste.ee/account/api/authorize/<application key>` to have the user generate a token themselves.

 ### HTTP Request